cloewen8/Plan-Loader/tutorials/Errors.md

 ```

 ## Event Plan Errors
-Errors thrown from plans executed using an event do not currently propogate past the parent plan.
+Errors thrown from plans executed using an event do not currently propagate past the parent plan.
 This is due to how the associated plans execute on a different stack.
 ```js
 const emitter = new EventEmitter()